25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## State Management

-Sometimes, we want the share state across different components or want the state of two components to always change together.
+Sometimes, we want the share state across different components or want the state of two components to always change together

-- To do it, remove state from both of them, move it to their closest common parent, and then pass it down to them via props.
+- To do it, remove state from both of them, move it to their closest common parent, and then pass it down to them via props

 - This is known as **"lifting state up"**